 Gout is a type of arthritis that is especially painful and often the onset of an attack is sudden.
-Fortunately, home treatments for gout are quite effective and often fast acting.
-Natural remedies for gout include apple cider vinegar, baking soda, cherries, dietary changes, foot baths, and herbs.
+Fortunately, natural remedies for gout are quite effective and often fast acting.
+Home remedies for gout include apple cider vinegar, baking soda, cherries, dietary changes, foot baths, and herbs.
 Treatments for gout include internal remedies as well as external remedies.
 While often one remedy is effective enough to bring relief, sometimes two or three remedies are used at once.

 Apple Cider Vinegar